We Butter the Bread with Butter: History

 We Butter the Bread with Butter was founded in 2007 by Marcel Neumann, who was originally guitarist for Martin Kesici's band, and Tobias Schultka.
 The band was originally meant as a joke but progressed into being a more serious musical duo.

 The band's name "We Butter the Bread with Butter" came from being bored with many other metal band names, which are often long and sound dark.
 Instead, they chose a name that is similarly long, but makes it clear the band are super normal guys who are into music.
 Its origins were suggested when the two original members were driving in a car operated by Marcel Neumann and an accident almost occurred.
 Neumann found Schultka "so funny that he briefly lost control of the vehicle."
 Many of their songs from this point were covers of German folk tales and nursery rhymes.

 On the "Infiziert-Tour 2008" (German: 'Infected-Tour 2008') they performed together with the German metalcore band Callejon and the post-hardcore band, The Parachutes in major cities in Germany such as Berlin, Frankfurt, Hamburg, Cologne and Stuttgart and furthermore opened for A Day to Remember multiple times.
 After that, both members turned to the production of their second full-length album, Der Tag an dem die Welt unterging, which was released on 14 May 2010 in Germany, the US and Japan.
 During the production of the album, three new musicians joined WBTBWB with Kenneth Iain Duncan now being the second guitarist, Maximilian Pauly Saux playing the bass and Can Özgünsür as drummer.

 Tobias Schultka, vocalist and founding member of We Butter the Bread with Butter when the group was a duo, parted ways with the band in June 2010.
 The reason stated was that he wanted to focus on being an application developer for Apple Inc. Schultka is found on multiple websites and is known for his company and production of his iPhone game, Happy Chewing Gum.
 Schultka was replaced by Paul Bartzsch.

 On 28 June 2012 Kenneth Duncan announced his departure from the band via his personal Facebook page, citing creative and personal differences.
 The band posted a video on YouTube called We Butter the Bread with Butter - New EP and Album Trailer on 28 October.
 The video stated that the EP would come out in 2012 and the new album would come out on 12 April 2013.
 The following day the band posted a picture of the album art for Projekt Herz EP on Facebook.

-The band released the EP titled Projekt Herz on 19 December 2012.
+The band released the EP on 19 December 2012.